ondiekelijah/Flask-Docker-App/README.md

 `touch app.py Dockerfile`

 ## Congratulations!
-You can now proceed with the article on Dockerizing a Flask app.
+You can now proceed with the article on Dockerizing a Flask app [here](https://www.freecodecamp.org/news/how-to-dockerize-a-flask-app/).

 </br>
 <div align="center"><h1>Follow me on Twitter</h1></div>